Thank you for visiting Lehrhaus.

 Lehrhaus receives submissions from authors with a wide range of levels of experience and background.
 A typical Lehrhaus essay offers a novel Torah or Jewishly-related insight, is text-based as appropriate, is well-crafted, and promotes civil discourse by avoiding ad hominem attacks.
 Our essays vary in length; prose submissions can range anywhere from 1,000-6,000 words.

-Genres include: the weekly Torah portion or Tanakh; Talmud and Halakhah; Jewish holidays, thought and history; contemporary commentary; and culture, which includes poetry, personal reflections, and analyses of literature, music, and the arts.
+Genres include: the weekly Torah portion or Tanakh; Talmud and Halakhah; Jewish holidays, thought and history; contemporary commentary; and culture, which includes poetry, personal reflections, short stories, and analyses of literature, music, and the arts.

 Lehrhaus also publishes book reviews.
 There are many ways to write an effective book review, but generally, in addition to summarizing the book, the review ought to reflect on the issues raised in a meaningful way.
 A reviewer should leverage their own knowledge and interests to evaluate the author’s arguments.
 Reviews between 1,500-3,000 words tend to work well.

 In addition to writing full-length responses to Lehrhaus articles, readers are welcome to submit 200-500 word letters to the editor.
-These letters should contribute towards a meaningful conversation about the original piece.
-Letters may be edited lightly for content and clarity.
+These letters should contribute toward a meaningful conversation about the original piece.
+Letters will undergo our same review and editorial process for full-length submissions, and we cannot guarantee publication of a response by the author of the original piece.

 Please adhere to our style sheet before submitting.